juliafmorgado/cloudnative-dev/challenge-3/README.md

 ## Build and run Docker containers
 1. Ensure Docker is installed on your system.
-2. Use `docker-compose` to build and start the containers.
+2. Use `docker compose` to build and start the containers.
 This will set up the PostgreSQL database, the app, and the dashboard:

-`docker-compose up --build`
+`docker compose up --build`

 ## Interacting with the Applications
 - You can interact with the main application at http://localhost:3000.
 - The dashboard displaying the text count will be available at http://localhost:3001.

 ## Stop running Docker containers:
-To stop the running containers: `docker-compose down`
+To stop the running containers: `docker compose down`

+* Side note: If you're using the Docker Compose V1, you will need a a hyphen (-) between 'docker' and 'compose'.
+But since July 2023 Dcoker Compose V1 stopped receiving updates.
+It’s also no longer available in new releases of Docker Desktop.
+Read more about it [here](https://docs.docker.com/compose/migrate/).